MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/blender.md

 ## More information

 Several screenshots in this document were taken from the Blender software program in order to provide clear instructions on how to use Blender’s software.
-More information about Blender can be found here: [Blender Foundation](https://www.blender.org/)
+[Learn more about the Blender Foundation](https://www.blender.org/).

 The Microsoft Corporation is not responsible for, and expressly disclaims all liability for damages of any kind arising out of the use of Blender, or reliance on these instructions.
 This document is created only to provide general information to our customers and does not take into consideration any individualized business plans or specifications.
-Read about license terms for blender at: [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/).
+Read about license terms for Blender at: [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/).

 The use in this document of trademarked names and images is strictly for informative and descriptive purposes, and no commercial claim to their use, or suggestion of sponsorship or endorsement, is made by the Microsoft Corporation.